By John O'Rourke May 17, 2022

 The Financial Reporting Gap

-In fact, according to the FSN Future of Analytics in the Finance Function survey from 2020, only 14% of Finance leaders consider their reporting and analytics insightful.
+Given the demanding requirements of internal stakeholders when it comes to financial reporting and analysis, you might be wondering how well enterprises are doing in meeting the needs of this audience.
+Unfortunately, despite the explosion of data across organizations, many still struggle to meet the information requirements of executives and managers because they don't have the right tools for the job.According to the FSN Future of Analytics in the Finance Function survey from 2020, only 14% of Finance leaders consider their reporting and analytics insightful.
 That means 86% of reporting and analytic effort is missing the mark.
-Why is this?
-Because most enterprises are relying on fragmented silos of spreadsheets, legacy ERP and corporate performance management (CPM) software, data lakes, and BI tool for their reporting needs, which force Finance teams to build disjointed processes around their technology and are not organized in a way they understand.
+Why?
+Because most enterprises are relying on fragmented silos of spreadsheets, legacy ERP and corporate performance management (CPM) software, data lakes, and BI tools for their reporting needs.
+This forces Finance teams to build disjointed processes around their technology.

 Reporting and Analytics in CPM Software